RISD Students Introduced to Fine Arts Scene via Trek NYC

 Fifteen grads and undergrads participated, visiting sites like Brooklyn Bridge Park, where they heard from designers at the Urban Arts Project who fabricated sculptures by RISD alum Huma Bhabha.
 They also visited the Whitney Museum of American Art and Socrates Sculpture Park and met with RISD alums working in various fine arts professions, including RISD Trustee Hillary Blumberg 92 FAV, creative consultant Cheryl Molnar 00 GD, Brooklyn-based event designer David Stark 91 PT, graphic designer Jie Jian 22 GD and Whitney Oldenburg MFA 15 PT, who currently serves as director of the Center for Career Development at the Cooper Union.

 Grad student Tori Hong MFA 25 IL says that the Socrates Sculpture Park was her favorite part of the trip.
-“To see artists collaborate with the natural world in a place like New York City where it’s a concrete jungle and to see this sanctuary and how seriously they take their role in the NYC ecosystem was magical,” she says.
+“To see artists collaborate with the natural world, develop an ecological sanctuary, and seriously consider the sculpture park’s role in NYC’s ecosystem was inspiring,” she says.

 Students also participated in a portfolio review in which alums provided feedback on their work and reassured them that there is a place for them in the New York arts scene.